alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 ## Introduction

-If you are a novice programmer sometimes you hear phrases like "read from standard input" or read things similar to "write to stdout", which is very confusing when you come across it.
+If you are a novice programmer sometimes you sometimes hear phrases like "read from standard input", or read things similar to "write to stdout", which is very confusing when you first come across it.

-This article aims to show you what Standard Input/Output (I/O) is, and how to use it.
+This article aims to show you what Standard Input/Output (`stdio`) is, and how to use it.

-We are going to use Python 3 and the Bash shell -- but standard I/O works identically in PowerShell and the file I/O concepts are the same in other programing languages.
+We are going to use Python 3 and the Bash shell -- but stdio identically in PowerShell and the file I/O concepts are the same in other programing languages.
-However, because I am using Python, we are going to see some Python specific features that help make file I/O more pleasant to use.
+However, because I am using Python, we are also going to see some Python specific features that help make file I/O more pleasant to use.

 These examples